 19 April 2013

-This article appears in the latest issue of IEA Energy: The Journal of the International Energy Agency.
+This article appears in Issue 3 of IEA Energy: The Journal of the International Energy Agency.

 Transport offers the easiest path for reducing oil dependency in theory: simple, readily available solutions promise a 30% to 50% improvement in fuel economy, depending on the country, while reducing carbon emissions by several gigatonnes of CO2 each year.